arvidjohansen/linux-cheat-sheet/README.md

 `tmux attach -t 0` attaches to session id 0
 `tmux attach -t monitoring` attaches to session with name "monitoring"

+If tmux is running but you get the following error:

+>no server running on /tmp/tmux-1000/default

+`pkill -USR1 tmux`

+it works sometimes :)

 Keyboard shortcuts:
 `ctrl + b + d` **disconnects** from the current session
 `ctrl + b + %` splits screen vertically